If you prefer a watching instead of reading, we have a video version here

 You should see three graphs that look like this

 Once you find the perfect P/D balance, you can increase P and D up with the ratio kept until you get oscillations.
-This is then the perfect value for P and D. This step makes sure your quad and resist disturbances well.
+This is then the perfect value for P and D. This step makes sure your quad can resist disturbances well.
 We'll get into more details on this in later tutorials.

 This is basically how you tune the P and D gain of your quads.
-Which are two of most important tuning parameters of a quad.
+Which are two of the most important tuning parameters of a quad.
 This will help the quad better track your stick input and overcome any prop wash or turbulence.